-Instead, you'll be able to find the updated information on the web site www.commbank.com.au/personal/insurance/brochures-forms.html or you can call 13 1056 between 8 am and 8 pm (Sydney time) Monday to Friday.
+Instead, you'll be able to find the updated information on the website https://commbank.com.au/personal/insurance/brochures-forms or you can call 13 1056 between 8 am and 8 pm (Sydney time) Monday to Friday.
 If you request a paper copy of the information, we will send it to you free of charge.